redecentralize/alternative-internet/README.md

 * [Funkfeuer](http://funkfeuer.at/) is, just like Freifunk, a non commercial initiative for free wireless mesh networks.
 Funkfeuer is based in Austria and uses [OpenWRT](http://www.openwrt.net) as the firmware for the Routers.

-* [G0Bin](https://github.com/jyap808/g0bin) is a client side encrypted pastebin written in Go.
-The server has zero knowledge of pasted data.
-Data is encrypted/decrypted in the browser using 256 bits AES.

 * [GNU social](https://gnu.org/s/social) is a free software microblogging and privacy-aware social platform that supports OStatus federation, based on [StatusNet](http://status.net/) and Mikael Nordfeldth's Free Social.

 * [GNU/consensus](https://gnu.org/consensus) is a GNU project to coordinate development efforts of free software for social networking.
 It recommends using the [AGPLv3+ license](https://gnu.org/licenses/agpl) and aims to inform free software developers about interesting projects and perspectives for a decentralized, freedom-respecting, and privacy-respecting online social networking environment.
 The GNU/consensus promotes convergence towards the use of the extensible [GNUnet Social API](https://gnunet.org/design-social-messaging-system).